List of awards and nominations received by Nine Inch Nails: Rock and Roll Hall of Fame

 The Rock and Roll Hall of Fame honors artists, producers, engineers, and other notable figures who have influenced the development of rock music.
 Nine Inch Nails became eligible for induction in 2015.
 After two consecutive nominations, the band was then absent from the list of nominees for three years running.
 Asked about this apparent snub, Reznor responded, "I honestly couldn’t give less of a shit."
-The band was again nominated for 2020.
+The band was inducted on their third ballot in 2020.